pic

 RLS and PLMD

-RLS and PLMD services offered in Monroe, NJ and Evanston, WY
+RLS and PLMD services offered in Monroe, NJ

 Restless leg syndrome (RLS) and periodic limb movement disorder (PLMD) are both sleep-related movement disorders that prevent you from getting a good night’s sleep.
 At Pulmonary and Sleep Medicine Group, LLC, Andrew R. Freedman, MD, and Gichel Watson, RPAC, diagnose and treat RLS and PLMD, helping to restore your sleep and energy.
 They have offices in Monroe, New Jersey, and Evanston, Wyoming, but conduct most appointments through telemedicine.
 If you need help due to leg movements, call or use online booking today to request a telemedicine appointment.